sav-che/TL-2/Authors/Thornber, John James {std. Thornb.}.md

-> [!cite] BHL link: this entry starts at [page 292](https://www.biodiversitylibrary.org/item/103683#page/302/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 292](https://www.biodiversitylibrary.org/page/33212334) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Thornber, John James (1872-1962), American botanist; AM Univ.
 Nebraska 1901; from 1901-1943 professor of botany at the University of Arizona, Tucson; botanist (1901-1921) and director of the Univ.
-Arizona Experiment Station 1921-1928; from 1928 botanist ib. (*Thornb.*).
+Arizona Experiment Station 1921-1928; from 1928 botanist ib.
+**Abbreviated name**: *Thornb.*

 #### Herbarium and types